yuyasvx/ts-treemap/README.md

 # Note

-To sort the keys, you need to define a function to compare keys in the map.
-Once TreeMap is constructed with comparator function, the keys are sorted by this function each time an entry is added.
+In order to sort keys, you need to define a comparison function, and TreeMap has an internal comparison function that automatically sorts keys each time you add them.

+The ES2015 Map uses the "Same-value-zero" algorithm to determine if there are duplicate keys when an entry is added.
+The algorithm uses "===" to determine equivalence when comparing objects (but +0 and -0 are considered equal).
+This means that when you add multiple entries with the same key, the duplicate check will not work correctly if the type of key is object (such as `Date`).

+To avoid this problem, TreeMap does not use that algorithm when adding keys, but uses a comparison function.
+If the return value of the comparison function is 0, the key is considered to be a duplicate.

-The comparator function conforms to the [compare function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Description) used in `Array.prototype.sort()`.
+This comparison function conforms to the [compare function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Description) used in `Array.prototype.sort()`.

 You don’t have to define the compare function if the type of the key is `number`, `string` or `Date`.

-Otherwise, when you construct a new TreeMap without supplying a compare function and add the first entry, an `Error` will be thrown.
+If you want to use other types as keys, you can use one of the following methods to generate a TreeMap

+- Passing a comparison function to the constructor
+- Class which has the comparison function `compare()`.

 **✅ Do:**